 Community Service – Since YES Prep began in 1998, community service has been a significant part of our students’ experience.
 Many of our campuses have long-standing relationships with community organizations and regular service days to work in and with the community.

-District-wide Student Conferences – To connect students from across the city, we hold regular conferences to bring groups of students together to learn from each other and community members.
+District-wide Student Affinity Summits – To connect students from across the city, we hold regular affinity summits to bring groups of students together to learn from each other and community members.
 For example, we held a Latinx Leadership Conference, Sisterhood and Brotherhood Summits for our African-American students, a Pride Summit, and an Asian and Pacific Islander American Summit.